alexander-ellison/alexander-ellison/README.md

 # Hi there, I'm Alexander Ellison 👋

 ## About Me
 Welcome to my GitHub profile!
-I'm a software developer specializing in **Java Spring** and **backend API development**.
-My work focuses on building **microservices** and ensuring seamless integration in an **Agile** environment.
+I'm a software developer specializing in Java Spring and backend API development.
+My work focuses on building microservices and ensuring seamless integration in an Agile environment.
 I enjoy tackling complex problems and delivering scalable, efficient solutions.

 ## Current Interests
 - 🔍 **Exploring:** Open-source contributions and personal projects.